mateuszGorczany/Dziabadaj/README.md

 *Final project for the university course "Databases 1".
-The project code and documentation had to be written in polish, apologies for the inconvenience.*
+The project code and documentation had to be written in polish, apologies for the inconvenience.*\
 The main focus was on the backend.
-The frontend implements basic utilization.
+Frontend implements basic utilization.

 > Dziabadaj is a website that allows the user
 > to register for the vaccination jab.